Pathological (mathematics): In topology

 One famous counterexample in topology is the Alexander horned sphere, showing that topologically embedding the sphere S^{2} in R^{3} may fail to separate the space cleanly.
 As a counterexample, it motivated mathematicians to define the tameness property, which suppresses the kind of wild behavior exhibited by the horned sphere, wild knot, and other similar examples.

 Like many other pathologies, the horned sphere in a sense plays on infinitely fine, recursively generated structure, which in the limit violates ordinary intuition.
 In this case, the topology of an ever-descending chain of interlocking loops of continuous pieces of the sphere in the limit fully reflects that of the common sphere, and one would expect the outside of it, after an embedding, to work the same.
 Yet it does not: it fails to be simply connected.

 For the underlying theory, see Jordan–Schönflies theorem.

 Counterexamples in Topology is a whole book of such counterexamples.

+In algebraic geometry

+In a sequence of four papers published in the American Journal of Mathematics between 1961 and 1975, David Mumford explored "pathological" behavior in algebraic geometry.
+His examples fall into two types: (a) bad behavior in characteristic p and (b) bad behavior in moduli spaces.

+Mumford wrote in the 1962 paper Further Pathologies in Algebraic Geometry:

+A non-singular characteristic p variety is analogous to a general non-Kähler complex manifold; in particular, a projective embedding of such a variety is not as strong as a Kähler metric on a complex manifold, and the Hodge–Lefschetz–Dolbeault theorems on sheaf cohomology break down in every possible way.